Six Key Nutrients For Keeping Kids Healthy by Good Health

 4. Calcium

 Calcium is essential for building strong bones and healthy teeth.
-But did you know that calcium is also important for energy production, immune system regulation, and nerve and heart function?
-Again, the best sources for calcium are animal foods because plant foods contain compounds which can inhibit the absorption of calcium and other minerals.
-Bioavailability of calcium in seeds can be increased by traditional plant food preparation methods (soaking/”activating”) but these should not be relied upon for the bulk of a child’s calcium needs.
-Choose dairy that has been processed as little as possible…unless the child has an allergy to dairy, or it is culturally inappropriate.
+But did you know that calcium is also important for energy production, immune and reproductive system regulation, and nerve and heart function?
+Again, the best sources for calcium are animal foods because plant foods contain compounds, like phytates and oxalates, which can bind and inhibit the absorption of calcium and other minerals.
+Bioavailability of calcium in seeds can be increased by traditional plant food preparation methods (soaking/activating), but these should not be relied upon for the bulk of a child’s calcium needs.
+The same can be said for leafy greens–they do contain calcium and will contribute to a daily calcium intake but cannot be relied on to provide all your child’s calcium needs.
+Choose dairy that has been processed as little as possible.
+Dairy should be avoided if the child has an allergy to dairy, or it is culturally inappropriate.

 4. Tinned salmon with bones